Director, National Center for Disaster Preparedness;

 Ellen received a bachelor’s of science in biology from the College of Mount Saint Vincent and a doctorate in veterinary medicine from the Cornell College of Veterinary Medicine.

-Adjunct Assistant Professor, Teachers College, Columbia University
+Adjunct Associate Professor, Teachers College, Columbia University

 Project Coordinator/Instructional Designer

 Josh DeVincenzo is a Project Coordinator/Instructional Designer at the National Center for Disaster Preparedness.
 His focus is on developing learning experiences associated with FEMA training projects that navigate housing and economic recovery.

 Prior to working at the NCDP, Josh worked as the Learning & Development Specialist at Fifth Third Bank in their Learning Solutions and Technology division.
 He hopes to create accessible and quality educational programming that benefits the common good at scale.
 He holds a master’s degree in Education Policy, Organization and Leadership from the University of Illinois at Urbana – Champaign and is currently a doctoral student of Adult Learning and Leadership at Teachers College, Columbia University.